apache/nuttx/Documentation/applications/examples/mcuboot/index.rst

 The ``signedv1.bin`` file must be at MCUboot Slot-0 partition and ``signedv2.bin`` at Slot-1.

-More instructions about how to sign and flash can be found at board README file.
+More instructions about how to sign and flash can be found at board documentation page.

 Running swap image test
 .......................